work-spaces/spaces/README.md

 # spaces

-`spaces` is a workspace dependency manager and task-runner.
+`spaces` is a workspace manager and task-runner.
 It is powered by `starlark` and `rust`.

-You create a starlark script that defines what code you need and what commands to run and `spaces` does the rest.
+Create a starlark script with the code and tools you need as well as what commands to run and `spaces` does the rest.

-For example, you build spaces using `config/spaces_build.star`:
+For example, you can develop `spaces` using `config/spaces-build.star`:

 ```star